carpenitoThomas/misl/README.md

 ## Example

-Here’s an example with the nhanes data in which we use `misl()` imputation and then pool the results:
+Here’s an example with abalone data in which we use `misl()` imputation and then pool the results:

 ``` r
 library(misl)